WeaverStever/BlogSpot-Metadata-Template/README.md

 Provided is a BlogSpot (Google Blogger) template modified to eliminate Schema.org errors when testing with [Google's Structured Data Testing Tool (SDTT)](https://developers.google.com/structured-data/testing-tool/)  as of January 29, 2016.
 This is modified from a standard "Simple" Template created by Designer: Josh Peterson (URL:www.noaesthetic.com).
 The template seems to retain all of the functionality of the "Blogger Template Designer".

-The template is intended for those wishing to start a new Blogger blog.
+The Template is intended for those wishing to start a new Blogger blog.
-For instruction on how to modify your existing template, see the [Wiki](https://github.com/WeaverStever/BlogSpot-Metadata-Template/wik).

 <b>*** WARNING:</b> Installing over an existing blog will destroy your existing layout and other preferences.
 See the articles in the [Wiki](https://github.com/WeaverStever/BlogSpot-Metadata-Template/wiki) for modifying existing blogs.